-• To delete / mute a note: Simply left click on it.

-• To immediately restore a deleted / muted note to its previous level: Press [Shift] or [Ctrl] or [Alt] and left click the vacant grid square (or click with the middle button).
-You can of course restore a note by just left clicking on the grid square but it will then assume the default level.

-• To change the level of a single note: Right click over the note to get a menu, then select "Level (single)" and left click on the level desired (1...7).

-• To change the level of all notes on one instrument line: Press [Ctrl] and right click anywhere on the line.
-A menu is displayed, select "Level (all)" and left click the volume level desired (1....7).

-• To change the default volume level (the level at which a new note is entered): Press [Alt] + left click and while holding both, right click anywhere in the Pattern Field Select "Level (new)" and then release the left click over the desired default volume (1..7).
+- To delete / mute a note : Simply left click on it. - To immediately restore a deleted / muted note to its previous level : Press [Shift] or [Ctrl] or [Alt] and left click the vacant grid square (or click with the middle button).
+You can of course restore a note by just left clicking on the grid square but it will then assume the default level. - To change the level of a single note : Right click over the note to get a menu, then select "level (single)" and left click on the level desired (0...15). - To change the level of all notes on one instrument line : Press [Ctrl] and right click anywhere on the line.
+A menu is displayed, select "level (all)" and left click the volume level desired (0....15). - To change the default volume level (the level at which a new note is entered) : Press [Alt] + left click and while holding both, right click anywhere in the arrange grid.
+Select "level (new)" and then release the left click over the desired default volume (0..15).

-• To solo a line: Left click the "S" to the left of the instrument line.
-It changes color to indicate solo mode.
+- To solo a line: Left click the "S" to the left of the instrument line.
+It changes colour to indicate solo mode.
 Left click again to return to normal play mode.
 Several lines can be soloed at one time.
-Pressing [shift] + left click, undoes all mutes except the selected line

-• To mute a line : Left click on the "X" to the left of the instrument line.
+Pressing [shift] + left click, undoes all mutes except the selected line - To mute a line: Left click on the "X" to the left of the instrument line.
 Left click again to return to normal play mode.
 Several mutes can be operative at once.
-Pressing [shift] + left click undoes all mutes except the selected line.

-• To transpose a bass note by multiples of an octave : Right click on the note, select "Transpose" then click on the octave desired.

-• To transpose all bass notes on one line by multiples of an octave : Press [Ctrl] then right click anywhere on the line.
-Select "Transpose" and click on the desired octave.

-• To transpose the whole bass line up/down (by semitones or octaves) : Open the Pattern menu and select "Transpose".
-Selecting "Transpose up" or "Transpose down" will transpose all bass notes up or down by a semitone.

-• To change the default bass octave : Position the cursor in the bass section of the Pattern Field, press [Alt] + left click, and while holding both, right click and select "transpose (new).
+Pressing [shift] + left click undoes all mutes except the selected line. - To transpose a bass note by multiples of an octave\ : Right click on the note, select "transpose" then click on the octave desired. - To transpose all bass notes on one line by multiples of an octave\ : Press [Ctrl] then right click anywhere on the line.
+Select "transpose" and click on the desired octave. - To transpose the whole bassline up/down (by semitones or octaves)\ : Open the Pattern menu and select "Transpose".
+Selecting "Transpose up" or "Transpose down" will transpose all bass notes up or down by a semitone. - To change the default bass octave : Position the cursor in the bass section of the arrange grid, press [Alt] + left click, and while holding both, right click and select "transpose (new).
 Release the right click on the desired octave.
 (All subsequent bass notes will be entered at this octave.
-The default at start up is "1").

-• Copying whole sections of the displayed pattern: This feature allows the user to copy part or all of the existing note events to another location within the pattern. this saves the user having to program every note event by hand - simply program a few events and use "Copy" to repeat these throughout the pattern.
+The default at start up is "1"). - Doubling the number of measures : Open the Pattern menu and select "Double number of measures".
+The number of bars displayed in the pattern editor will double, up to a maximum of 8. - Halving the number of measures : Open the pattern menu and select "Half number of measures". - Copying whole sections of the displayed pattern : This feature allows the user to copy part or all of the existing note events to another location within the pattern. this saves the user having to program every note event by hand simply program a few events and use "Copy" to repeat these throughout the pattern.
 Also useful when you have doubled the number of measures and need to copy events from the first bar to subsequent bars.